All Souls (The X-Files): Filming

 Scenes at "St. John's Church"—the church featured in the episode—were shot in the actual St. Augustine Church in Vancouver, British Columbia.
 Prior to filming, the script for the episode was approved by the church's local Monseigneur.
 As a fail-safe, the production crew scouted several other churches in case permissions were rescinded.
 Special stained glass windows were created that featured an angel ascending into Heaven, to go along with the themes of the episode.
 The book that Father McCue has about Nephilim was created by assistant art director Vivien Nishi with guidance from Spotnitz.
 Scenes at Father Gregory's church were filmed in an older boiler room at George Pearson Hospital.
 This location had previously been used in the earlier fifth season entry "Kitsunegari" as a cafeteria.
 The production crew initially worried that the building's high windows would bring in too much natural light and so some of the windows were lit up via artificial means.

 The episode contained several elaborate effects, which were achieved via makeup or CGI.
 Makeup artist Laverne Basham and hairstylist Anji Bemben were tasked with giving each of the quadruplets, all played by Emily Perkins, a different look.
 They were also responsible for making Jody Racicot appear older, which proved particularly difficult given that Racicot did not have any hair that they could dye grey and he had "the tightest skin of any thirtysomething guy [they'd] ever seen."
-The visual effects to create the shifting heads of the Seraphim were created with CGI, which visual effects supervisor Lauri Kailsen-George finalized only "hours before airtime."
+The visual effects to create the shifting heads of the Seraphim were created with CGI, which visual effects supervisor Laurie Kallsen-George finalized only "hours before airtime."
 The scene was created by having actor Tracy Elofson wear a lion mask to track the scene.
 Then, the different heads were filmed against a green screen and composited.
 Various light effects were then interlaid to "make it look scary" and more "angelic".

 After watching a rough cut of the episode, Shiban and Spotnitz decided that they were "far from the end".
 Feeling that something was missing, the two decided to frame the happenings of the episode with two scenes featuring Scully in a church confessional.
 Vancouver producer J. P. Finn was chosen to play the priest, due to his "hushed delivery and map-of-Ireland features".
 Initially, Gillian Anderson had been given the script for these scenes days in advance.
 On the day of filming, however, she was sent a number of rewrites and subsequently demanded more time to become familiar with the new script, so as to not rush or undermine the emotion she was supposed to put into the scene.
 The crew ended up shooting a day later.
 Due to this, Finn never actually filmed with Anderson.
 In order to make up for the addition of the church scenes, the first cut of the episode had to be trimmed "scene by scene and line by line".